Marcusicoi/arrasicoi/charts.md

-This means How grow this server is
+This means How grow this server is NotDoneYet

 ```